Reikimen/casa0015-ucl-community/README.md

 ## 🙏 Acknowledgments

 - UCL CASA for project support

 - Flutter community for excellent packages

 - Google Cloud for translation services

 - All contributors and testers

+## Declaration of Authorship

+Me, Dankao Chen HERE, confirm that the work presented in this assessment is my own.
+Where information has been derived from other sources, I confirm that this has been indicated in the work.

+29/04/2025

 ------